amitlamba/docs-und/docs/fundamentals/push-campaign-creation.md

 ---
-id: overview
+id: push-campaign-creation
-title: Overview
+title: Push Campaign Creation
-sidebar_label: Overview
+sidebar_label: Push Campaign Creation
 ---
 ## Overview

 Push notification is a short message, an image, or a link which appears on the notification tray of the users who have installed your application on their mobile devices.

 ***With UserNDot you could easily set up push campaigns***.
 Our best in class campaign management system will automate your push campaign in a way which will allow you to send custom or personalized push notifications to segmented users on a particular date-time or when they act in a particular way.
 Once a campaign is created and has been sent, UserNDot analytic tool will help you with all the details like how many push notifications were sent, the conversion rate, click percentage etc. Just following a few steps will let you integrate [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) which will, in turn, send push notifications to the user.